cf73/idisaved2/content/collections/practics/ahn-sang-soo-calendar-page.md

         content:
           -
             type: text
-            text: "After I had decided on the generative means for the page itself, more aspects became reflected in the layout and proportional format (of two squares and their sub-grids of 18 squares).\_"
+            text: "After Tom had decided on the generative means for the page itself, more aspects became reflected in the layout and proportional format (of two squares and their sub-grids of 18 squares).\_"
       -
         type: paragraph
         content: